August 10, 2014 By: jerdog

 At xda:devcon ’13 head of Developer Relations at Sony Mobile Karl-Johan Dahlstrom gave a presentation titled “How Sony Supports and Works With Independent Developers.”
 In his presentation, In his presentation, he talked about and gave examples of how independent developers and Sony can, and have, collaborate through different opportunities and open initiatives.
-Check out the video to see Karl’s presentation on this video from last year.

 This year, Sångberg offers up another excellent presentation entitled, “Beyond Smartphones, And How To Get There.”
 The era of SmartWear and Internet of Things is upon us.
 This session will extrapolate the last 8000 years of human innovation into the realities of the present and near future.
 Sångberg covers the SDKs available for current and soon-to-come functionality, as well as a new service Sony is introducing to drastically reduce friction for developers with regards to app verification.
 Expect to see tech details on SmartWatch, SmartBand, SmartEyeglass and Wi-Fi controlled Sony cameras.

 July 22, 2014 By: Jimmy McGee